 Topics studied include:

-In your final year, you will study the extremes of sport & exercise science, from pushing the “marginal gains” of sports performance to prescribing exercise for health-related benefits in a range of special populations consequences of physical inactivity and a sedentary lifestyle.
+In your final year, you will focus on the advanced understanding of human nutrition, and study the extremes of sport & exercise science, from pushing the “marginal gains” of sports performance to prescribing exercise for health-related benefits

 Topics studied include: